Childbirth: Expect the Unexpected

 My husband and my mom were my support system.
-They took so much care of me and my baby for the next few days to stop me from lifting, putting down, or bending over.
+They took special care of me and my baby for the next few days to stop me from lifting, putting down, or bending over.
 I know I am fortunate and grateful that my child was born healthy, but having a C-section was not my plan.
 I stayed in guilt and remorse for so many months.

 The birth of my daughter taught me some lessons, some of them are:

 Educate yourself: You should be aware of the circumstances that can lead to a C-section.
-In my case, I was unprepared, lost and clueless.
-Talk to your doctor to about what will happen in the delivery room to feel prepared though it is not easy to anticipate.
+In my case, I was unprepared, lost, and clueless.
+Talk to your doctor about what will happen in the delivery room to feel prepared though it is not easy to anticipate.
 Remember you are not alone.
 There are others going through unexpected deliveries too.

 C section is a Major surgery: Caring for your incision after a C-section is a serious task.
 Taking care of yourself is just as important as taking care of your baby.
 It will be easier to recover if you focus more on moving rather than sitting.
 It is very important to take more liquids in your diet.
 Take it easy and avoid lifting heavier things.
 Recovery can take 2 days to 2 months depending on your body’s ability.
 Don’t compare with others.

 VBAC (vaginal birth after cesarean birth) is quite possible: It is a myth that once a c- section is always a C-section.
-Listen to your body and prepare yourself for a second birth after a C-section so you able to make the right choices for yourself.
+Listen to your body and prepare yourself for a second birth plan after a C-section so you able to make the right choices for yourself.

 Remember a C-section does not mean you did something wrong.
 It is modern medical miracle doctors are able to provide, in order to ensure the best survival for you and your baby.
 Giving birth is about letting go of your control.
 Remind yourself how fortunate you are that you and your child are alive and well.
 Be kind to your body and have gratitude for what your body is capable of.
-Your birth experience is as unique as your own child is, and coming to an acceptance of the experience will bring you peace.
+Your birth story is as unique as your own child is, and coming to an acceptance of the experience will bring you peace.